Students for Science empowers young people to engage with and advocate for science in the public and private sectors.

 Engaging with local and national government representatives

 Now more than ever, we need your support to fight for the necessity of science education!
-We would love for you to join us in our endeavours while helping your local community.
+We would love for you to join us in our work while helping your local community.
 If you are interested in this opportunity, please fill out this form to register your club and we will be in touch with materials for meetings.

 Created by students, for students, the Students for Science club will bring together high school students, teachers, and scientific experts in regular meetings with an available, flexible curriculum.
 Through after school programs, the club will promote student engagement in science and increased science literacy.
 Through its link with the March for Science organization, club organizers will be able to match with local scientists and experts for lessons, workshops, and talks.